 I had been repeatedly spotting Solo’s graffiti for years all around Rome before I realized they were all work by the same hand!
 In 2017, I pulled over under an overpass on the Via Flaminia to better admire the most baffling graffiti I had ever seen.
 It’s Solo’s work “The Mummy of the Red Cave.”
 This street art was inspired by the recent finding of an ancient sarcophagus with a young girl buried underground in the urban area of “Grottarossa.”
 As I learn from his artist’s profile, Flavio Solo was born in Rome in 1982 and pursued artistic studies.
 He grew up during the blossoming of Italian street art in the ‘90s and has been painting on canvas and walls ever since.
 He draws inspiration from the works of the Factory of Andy Warhol and from comics.
 His street art made him famous internationally: superheroes living ordinary lives that aren’t always winners.
 They inspire common people with their courage throughout hardships.

-22. The MAAM: a unique place for the street art in Rome
+The MAAM: a unique place for street art in Rome

-Let me know in the comments if you’ve found this virtual tour of the street art in Rome useful!
+Let me know in the comments if you’ve found this virtual tour of the street art in Rome and street artists in Rome useful!